-To work on vocabulary with young children, you don't bring out flashcards.
-That is not how they learn best.
+To work on vocabulary with young children, don't bring out the flashcards.
+This is not how children learn best.
 They learn by playing.
 So, while playing with sand, use the following vocabulary words in sentences.
-Your child is listening!
-If they can, have them repeat a few sentences as well.

-Following directions is a crucial language skill needed for academic and social success.
-It requires a person to know vocabulary, have working memory skills, and pay attention.
-Below are some ideas to practice following directions while cooking.
+The ability to follow directions is a crucial language skill needed for academic and social success.
+Below are ideas to practice following directions while playing with sand.